cartesapp/motis/README.md

-If not the first setup time, run :
+If not the first setup time, optionally run this command to start from scratch (will be slower, obviously) :

 ```
 rm -rf config.ini motis* data/*
 ```

+> Important note : motis config.ini generation and GTFS downloading has been moved to laem/gtfs

 Then